 This stock market index is composed of the largest stocks in the country according to the size of the total capitalization of each of the companies taken into account.

 This index is also often correlated with other international stock market indices such as the American Dow Jones Index, the German DAX 30 Index, the French CAC 40 Index or the British FTSE 100 Index because of the increasing dependence of the various world stock markets in recent years.
-To learn more about the major Italian shares that are part of this benchmark stock market index, here is a list of the shares of the companies that make up the index.
+To learn more about the major Italian stocks that are part of this benchmark stock index, you can find above the list of the main stocks of the companies that compose it.